eliasdjup/INF115-CA3/README.md

 ## Task 4: HTML Database Interface (22%)

-Create a HTML selector where you can choose one of the 5 stations and the click Submit.
+Create a HTML selector where you can choose one of the 5 stations.
+Next to the selector you should have a Submit button that submits the selection.

 Then a PHP script should return a table where the first column is the station name, the second column the availability.